Custom constructors

 Simple Constructors

-In this example, we use this pattern to define custom behavior for instantiating a NumPy array.
+In this example, we define custom behavior for instantiating a NumPy array.

 1# 01_simple_constructors.py